Advance Your Career

 - I was serious about my career and wanting to do more strategic projects.
 I was in a really technical role and I would shy away from bigger picture, strategic or financial projects because I didn’t speak that language yet.
 I wanted to have a little more of that business knowledge because I had never really taken a business class.

-- How did the Flex MBA program help your career?
+- How did the Part-Time MBA program help your career?

 - What William & Mary did a really nice job with was providing electives so you can get a feel for what you like in business.
 I really enjoyed my Lean Six Sigma classes.
 I like making things more efficient and fixing broken systems.
 As I was finishing the program, I was able to move into a Lean Six Sigma role within my company.
 I went from working in one operation and understanding my impact on the organization within four walls to actually affecting strategy and approaching problems like the case studies we reviewed in class.
 It was really a jumping off point for my career.